 Haulout abundance trends

 We calculated an average rate of haulout abundance change for California and Steller sea lions on the northern Washington coast for 2010-2018 using surveys of four major haulout complexes (Fig 1).
 Our survey effort was greatest during the summer and early fall when sea conditions were most predictable (Table 1).
-To avoid disproportionately representing times of the year when more survey effort was conducted, trends in local haulout abundance were calculated using a three-step process.
+To avoid disproportionately representing times of the year when more survey effort was conducted, trends in local haulout abundance were calculated using a multi-step process.
 First, for each species we pooled the counts from the four major haulout complexes on days when all four haulout complexes were visited (a ‘complete survey day’).
 Next, we averaged all complete survey days within each month of the 9-year study period.
 Last, we took the mean of the monthly averages within each year for an annual estimate of the average abundance of Steller and California sea lions using the four major haulout complexes.
 The observed changes in annual counts were calculated for each year using the formula rt=lnNt+1Nt where rt is the realized per capita rate of haulout abundance change, t is the year, and N is the average count for the year.
 The annual rates of change were then averaged over all study years to produce the overall average rate of change in haulout counts for each species.
 We excluded 2018 data from the analysis because there were no survey days that covered all four haulout sites after June, potentially biasing the counts by not including the full range of seasonal variation (Table 1).

 Table 1: The number of sea lion haulout surveys in northern Washington conducted in each month of the study period 2010-2018 with the number of complete surveys where all four major haulout complexes were visited in parentheses.
 Note that no complete surveys were conducted after June in 2018.